babashka/sci/doc/forking.md

 ## Current boundary

-Var roots/metadata, all logical SCI atom state, SCI-created volatile values, delays, and JVM/CLJS SCI multimethod tables, preferences, and dispatch caches are fork-local.
+Var roots, metadata, and watch maps; namespace metadata and loaded-library state; all logical SCI atom state; SCI-created volatile values and delays; and JVM/CLJS SCI multimethod tables, preferences, and dispatch caches are fork-local.
 On the JVM, SCI-created promises are fork-local as well.
 SCI's `memoize` uses a fork-local atom for its cache.
-Atom metadata, validator, and watch maps are inherited by a fork and can subsequently diverge; effects performed by a watch are ordinary user capabilities and are not made reversible automatically.
+Effects performed by any watch are ordinary user capabilities and are not made reversible automatically.
 Futures, lazy sequences, transients, mutable host objects, mutable deftype fields, and effects outside SCI remain shared unless the embedding application models or copies them.

 On the JVM and CLJS an SCI-created atom is now a dedicated `SciAtom`, not the host's concrete `clojure.lang.Atom`/`cljs.core.Atom` class.
 It implements the